How to Spend a Long Weekend in Boise: 3 Day Summer Itinerary

 I also highly recommend the alpine coaster!
 You get to control your speed and can ride with a partner.
 I had so much fun riding the coaster and taking in the views.

-If you enjoy unique brews and tacos, head to Barbarian Beer Bar in downtown Boise to finish your day.
+Boise has a fantastic craft beer scene!
+If you enjoy unique brews and tacos, head to Barbarian Brewing in downtown Boise to finish your day.
 This brewery specializes in unique sours with flavors like mojito, watermelon and limoncello.

 My favorite beer was ‘Death by Snu Snu,’ a sour beer made with gushers!
 All of the beers I tried were bursting with flavor and it was fun to try a flight.